 You first create an account on the PM platform and then need a valid Pearson Mastering access code to sign up for the course.

-The pearsonmastering.com homework course ID is: kane50574 Enrollment instructions are on page 7 of this syllabus document.
+The pearsonmastering.com homework course ID is: yang93503

 For your own reference, record the unique course identifier announced by your instructor, and your login ID and password.
 Instructors cannot access forgotten logins or passwords.